Tim55667757/FuzzyClassificator/README.md

     -r [report_filename], --report=[report_filename]
         File with Neuro Network configuration, report.txt by default.

+    -i [indexes], --ignore-columns=[indexes]
+        Column indexes in input files that should be ignored.
+        Use only dash and comma as separator numbers, other symbols are ignored.
+        Example (no space after comma): 1,2,5-11

     -sep [TAB|SPACE|separator_char], --separator=[TAB|SPACE|separator_char]
         Column's separator in raw data files.
         It can be TAB or SPACE abbreviation, comma, dot, semicolon or other char.
         TAB symbol by default.

     --no-fuzzy
         Add key if You doesn't want show fuzzy results, only real.
 Not set by default.